ema/knife-docker/README.md

 Depending on your system's configuration, you may need to run this command with root/administrator privileges.

+## Prerequisites
-Make sure you are able to create/list/stop Docker containers.
+You need to be able to create/list/stop Docker containers.
 Please see [the Docker documentation] (https://www.docker.io/gettingstarted/) for more information.

+knife-docker bootstraps your Docker containers via ssh.
+Make sure the Docker image you are using has the ssh daemon installed, and that you are able to
+login:

+    id=$(docker run -d -p 22 $IMAGE /usr/sbin/sshd -D)
+    port=$(docker port $id 22)
+    ssh root@localhost -p $port

 ## Examples
       # Create and bootstrap a Debian container over ssh